 Further, from the coast, the reef drop-off provides a more exceptional variation of sea creatures.
 Soft corals are abundant and visitors can spot occasional sea turtles swimming.
 Close to the seabed.
 The dive spot here is called Coral Garden, located in the north part of the island.

-Pristine Beaches & Deer In Menjangan Island
+Pristine Beaches & Deer

-They also not afraid of the sea.
+They are also not afraid of the sea.
 Observe them entering the shallow water around the beach on hot days, foraging for food.
 They are also friendly and visitors can interact with them.
 Do not leave any trash, as it is dangerous since deer will eat the trash.

-Temples Scatter in Menjangan Island
+Temples Scatter on Menjangan Island

-The grandest temple Segara Giri Kencana is built with white stones, in a perfect contrast with nature surrounding.
+The grandest temple Segara Giri Kencana is built with white stones, in perfect contrast with the nature surrounding.
 Its most prominent feature, the Ganesha statue, is also amazing to see from the sea.
 Make sure to ask the boat captain to pass the temple on the way back to the mainland.